Advertisement

 By Greta Inglis Dog Behaviourist | Animal Behaviourist

-The Bernese Mountain Dog cross Poodle is a happy, affectionate and fun-loving dog.
+The Bernese Mountain Dog Cross Poodle is a deliberately bred intelligent, happy, affectionate and fun-loving hybrid dog breed.
 Let's meet the Bernedoodle.

-While accidental crosses may have existed over the years, the Bernedoodle is said to have been introduced intentionally by Sherry Rupke of SwissRidge Kennels in 2003.
-Since then, the Bernedoodle has steadily grown in popularity, most likely due to their wonderful temperaments and suitability for family life.
+While accidental crosses may have existed over the years, Bernedoodles, a mix of Bernese Mountain Dogs and Poodles, are said to have been deliberately bred by Sherry Rupke of SwissRidge Kennels in 2003.
+Since then, Bernedoodles have grown in popularity, most likely due to their wonderful temperaments and suitability for family life.

 Bernese Mountain Dogs make loyal and friendly family dogs.©Eve Photography - Shutterstock